mirumee/django-prices-openexchangerates/README.md

 Fetch current rates from API with `./manage.py update_exchange_rates`

 Schedule this task in cron job or in celery, to be always up to date with exchange rates

+You can use `--all` flag in above command, to create exchange rates automatically for all available currencies.